geudde/attic-chest/pages/03.season-2/03.meeting-15/04.moliere/docs.md

 #### Si le Roi m’avoit donné

-Mere wealth & Power bestowed on me,
+Mere wealth & power bestowed on me,
 &emsp;E’en by King Henry’s hand;
 And I must bid adieu to thee
-&emsp;Must quit my native Land.
+&emsp;Must quit my native land.
 King Henry’s richest gifts I’d spurn,
 &emsp;For what is wealth to me?
-The Monarch from my lips should learn,
+The monarch from my lips should learn,
 &emsp;That nought can equal thee.